Politics of Saxony-Anhalt

 The politics of the German state of Saxony-Anhalt take place within a framework of a federal parliamentary representative democratic republic, where the Federal Government of Germany exercises sovereign rights with certain powers reserved to the states of Germany including Saxony-Anhalt.
-The three main parties are the centre-right Christian Democratic Union, the far-right Alternative for Germany (AfD), and the left-wing Left Party.
+Before the 2026 Saxony-Anhalt state election, the three main parties are the centre-right Christian Democratic Union, the far-right Alternative for Germany (AfD), and the left-wing Left Party.

 Every five years, all Germans residing in the state over the age of 18 elect the members of the Landtag of Saxony-Anhalt.
 This regional parliament or legislature then elects the minister-president and confirms the cabinet members.

-The Christian Democratic Union (CDU) has been the largest party in every election since 2002 Saxony-Anhalt state election.
+The Christian Democratic Union (CDU) was the largest party in every election from 2002 Saxony-Anhalt state election until the 2026 Saxony-Anhalt state election when the Alternative for Germany (AfD) overtook them.